axion66/DiffTransformer-torch_convert/README.md

 # DiffTransformer-torch_convert

-Turn differential transformer[https://arxiv.org/pdf/2410.05258] into pytorch-dependent style for better understanding Currentely not finished with MHA, flash attn, positional encoding, and masking.
-[TODO] Only self attention is supported at this moment.
+Turn Differential Transformer[https://arxiv.org/pdf/2410.05258] into Pytorch-dependent style for better understanding.

+Currentely not finished with MHA, flash attn, positional encoding, and masking.
+[TODO]

+Only self attention is supported at this moment.

 ### Example